-On February 10, 2017, the Ninth Circuit ruled that President Bush and other high-ranking officials were immune from proceedings under US domestic law, regardless of whether international law did not provide for such an immunity.
+JAI’s past work includes the Saleh v.
+Bush case, which resulted in a February 2017 court order from the Ninth Circuit court of appeal, which ruled that President Bush and other high-ranking officials were immune from proceedings under US domestic law, regardless of whether international law did not provide for such an immunity.

 The Guardian - March 11, 2017